Get

 Airedale Terrier dog standing on grass

-The Airedale Terrier certainly stands out because of its handsome appearance, but you may not realize that the breed is the largest of the terriers, standing around 23 inches at the shoulder.
-This breed has all the courage and tenacity of a terrier packaged in a larger body, which means this breed is a perfect fit for some homes but is not suitable for all pet owners.
+The Airedale Terrier certainly stands out because of their handsome appearance, but you may not realize that the breed is the largest of the terriers, standing around 23 inches at the shoulder.
+They have all the courage and tenacity of a typical terrier, packaged in a larger body, which means this breed is a perfect fit for some homes but is not suitable for all pet owners.

 Breed Overview